 ~35% of Math section · ~15 questions per test

-Advanced Math questions are where the Digital SAT separates good scores from great scores.
+Advanced Math questions are where the test separates good scores from great scores.
 Covering quadratics, polynomials, exponentials, and equivalent expressions, these problems demand algebraic fluency and strategic thinking—exactly the skills that push scores above 650.

 1,000+